BahirathyR/ExtractNumbersOnly/README.md

 ## what is this?

-This is used to extract string only.
+This is used to extract Numbers only.

 ## Installation